-We will obtain consent for any electronic marketing communications to individuals.
+We will obtain consent for any electronic marketing communications sent to individuals.

 We will use legitimate organisational interest as the legal basis for marketing communications by post.
-However, presently we do not carry out any postal marketing.
+However, we currently do not carry out any postal marketing.

-In the case of postal mailings, you may opt out of receiving these at any time by using the contact details at the end of this policy or update your contact preferences in your online account with us.
+In the case of postal mailings, you may opt out of receiving them at any time by using the contact details at the end of this policy or by updating your contact preferences in your online account.

-In the case of email, we will give you an opportunity to opt out of receiving electronic marketing communications during your first purchase with us.
-If you do not opt out, we will provide you with an option to unsubscribe in every email that we send you subsequently.
-Alternatively, you can use the contact details at the end of this policy or update your contact preferences in your online account with us.
+In the case of emails, we will give you an opportunity to opt out of receiving electronic marketing communications during your first purchase with us.
+If you do not opt out, we will provide you with an option to unsubscribe in every email that we subsequently send you.
+Alternatively, you can use the contact details at the end of this policy or update your contact preferences in your online account.

 Rich Mix Cultural Foundation is a registered charity.

-Under our legitimate organisational interest, we may contact you by post or occasionally by telephone, to seek your support for our philanthropic priorities.
-This contact will not be more frequent than once per month and you are able to opt out at any time by using the contact details at the end of this policy or by updating your contact preferences in your online account with us.
+Under our legitimate organisational interest, we may contact you by post or occasionally by telephone to seek your support for our philanthropic priorities.
+This contact will not be more frequent than once per month and you are able to opt out at any time by using the contact details at the end of this policy or by updating your contact preferences in your online account.